AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/03_Overview_Azure_OpenAI/README.md

 Here are a couple differentiators to help determine which of these to services to use when comparing the two:

-- Azure Machine Learning service is appropriate for solutions where a custom model needs to be trained specifically on your own data.
+- Azure Machine Learning service is appropriate for solutions where a custom model needs to be trained specifically on private data.

 - Azure OpenAI service is appropriate for solutions that require pre-trained models that provide natural language processing or vision services, such as the GPT-4 or DALL-E models from OpenAI.